SIKHS THE SEEKERS

 the emblem of Sikhism is digit one (1) in Punjabi (their language) to symbolize

-that the entire universe is one.
+that the source of entire universe is one.

 Further